Four Trends You’ll Learn About at a School of Culinary Arts

 - Vegetarian appetizers

-- Ethnic street foods
+- Ethnic street foods and flavors

 - Warm appetizer salads